Nozbe/WatermelonDB/docs/Relation.md

 In the example above, `comment.author` returns a `Relation` object.

-> Remember, WatermelonDB is a lazily-loaded database, so you don't get the related record (here, a `User`) unless you specifically request to fetch it
+> Remember, WatermelonDB is a lazily-loaded database, so you don't get the related `User` record immediately, only when you explicitly fetch it

 ### Observing